csirmaz/trained-linearization/README.md

-# Linearizing PReLUs
+# Interpreting neural nets by training them to remove nonlinearities

-This repo contains a short paper and sample code for a simple solution that makes it possible to extract rules from a neural network that employs Parametric Rectified Linear Units (PReLUs).
+This repo contains a short paper and sample code demonstrating a simple solution that makes it possible to extract rules from a neural network that employs Parametric Rectified Linear Units (PReLUs).
 We introduce a force, applied in parallel to backpropagation, that